Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

 The advantage of such an interpretation is that there is an explicit transition density for this Markov chain.
-This was proved in the case of equal parameters (and geometric data) by Johansson \cite{johansson2010} \emph{without using the RSK correspondence} and with inhomogeneous parameters (and geometric data) by Dieker and Warren \cite{dieker2008} \emph{using RSK}.
-In this section we show how this can be used to study point-to-line last passage percolation -- in this case it is not clear how to obtain the resulting expressions from the RSK correspondence.
-We believe these techniques may be useful for studying last passage percolation in more general geometries.
+This was proven in the case of equal parameters (and geometric data) by Johansson \cite{johansson2010} and with inhomogeneous parameters (and geometric data) by Dieker and Warren \cite{dieker2008}.
+This Markov chain plays an important role in the recent work, for example \cite{johansson_rahman}, on the two-time distribution of last passage percolation.
+In this section we show how this Markov chain can also be used to study point-to-line last passage percolation.